raptisj/johnraptis.dev/content/blog/darkmode-with-react-context/index.md

 ```
 We provided our data all over our application using Provider with the ThemeContext object.
 Now we have to catch the data from each of our components.
 We do this using the Consumer tag.

-In our ToggleTheme component we import the ThemeContext object.(NOT the ThemeContextProvider component) and wrap our JSX inside the render function with the ThemeContext.Consumer tag.
+In our  <span class="highlight-in-text">ToggleTheme</span> component we import the  <span class="highlight-in-text">ThemeContext</span> object.(NOT the <span class="highlight-in-text">ThemeContextProvider</span> component) and wrap our JSX inside the render function with the ThemeContext.Consumer tag.

 ```javascript
 import React, { Component } from 'react';